How to become an Operator

 token faucet on the Streamr Discord.

-Step 2: Run a Streamr node
+Step 2: Run a Streamr nodeβ

-While there are no strict hardware recommendations, 8GB of RAM, 3-4 virtual cores, and ideally 1Gbps bandwidth would be a safe bet for participating in most stream Sponsorships.
+Nodes will consume resources, mainly bandwidth and CPU.
+RAM usage is moderate and disk usage in negligible.
+While there are no strict hardware recommendations, 4-8GB of RAM, 3-4 virtual cores, and ideally 1Gbps bandwidth would be a safe bet for participating in most stream Sponsorships.

-- A public IP is a must
+- A public IP is necessary.

 - A TCP port for WebSocket connectivity must be open.
-The port is configurable and the default is 32200.
+The port is configurable and the default is

-First, scroll down on your Operator page and find the "Operator's node addresses" section.
-Click the "Add node address" button, paste in the address of your node wallet (not its private key!), click the button in the dialog and then don't forget to click the Save button.
+Firstly, visit your Operator page and find the "Operator's node addresses" section (towards the bottom of the page).
+Click the Add node address button, paste in your node address (the Ethereum public address, not its private key!), click the button in the dialog and remember to click the Save button.

 - Replace